maydanny/Database-Project/README.md

 **Add friend:** User selects an existing CloseFriendGroup that they own and provides username of someone she’d like to add to the group.
 Finstagram checks whether there is exactly one person with that name and updates the Belong table to indicate that the selected person is now in the CloseFriendGroup.

 **Like and Comment on Photos:** Users can like and leave comments on individual's posts who they follow

+# Instructions to run:
+python3 app.py

+Notes:
+1) Be sure that the port used by your MySQL server is the same as the one configured in app.py